Erik-RC/Atto-C-Compiler/README.md

 This repository contains source files for a compiler written in C.
 The purpose of this compiler is to parse and compile a subset of the C language referred to as "Atto-C" in this project.
 This was a single-person Capstone project for a 500-level course I took in college.
-A description of the purpose for each file can be found on the top of each file.
+A description of the functionality and role of each file can be found on the top of each source file.